kabaddiPy/.github/profile/README.md

 ## kabaddiPy

-This is the `README` for the `kabaddiPy` package.

-This package is a Python package that provides a set of tools for analyzing Kabaddi data.
+kabaddiPy is a Python module that provides tools for collecting and analyzing data from professional Kabaddi leagues.
+It uses web scraping techniques to gather information about teams, players, and match statistics from various online sources.

 ## Install